seandeelyy/Web-Service-and-Database-Assignment/README.md

 # WebServiceDB
 CE4208 - Distributed Systems Assignment

+This was an individual assignment where the task was to provide a web-service-based application that interacts with a relational databse of your choosing via JDBC using a RESTful approach.

+Commands Needed to Create Tables

 Actors Table
 ---
 CREATE TABLE ACTORS(ID INTEGER Primary Key GENERATED ALWAYS AS IDENTITY (START WITH 1000,